 The cultural demands of consumers are another area that presents an opportunity concerning businesses and environmental issues.
 Consumers are increasingly opting to align themselves with companies that have a strong positive environmental mission.
 Business leaders taking action to mitigate risks involved with environmental issues and promoting sustainable practices will benefit the company.
 Marketing campaigns are being used as a platform to inform the public of the efforts companies are making to address environmental issues.
 They are also being used to inform the public of efforts that are planned for the future.

 Environmental Action is Good for All, Especially Businesses

 Once upon a time, the sole objective of business owners was to build a company that would generate revenues and continuously increases profits.
 As environmental issues, their impact on business and the world, and the risks to the future of all life have become more prevalent across the globe.
-The effects are being seen and the need for immediate action is now.
+The effects can be measured with environmental performance software and the need for immediate action is now.
 It is the responsibility of business owners to take a full inventory of their choices and examine how those choices affect the environment.
 It is time to make modifications where necessary.
 Some effects are more subtle than others, but all modifications contribute to the greater good of our planet.